Perspective | These were the tears of hope we all needed right now.

 Jackson cried because it took so long for her — and everyone she represents — to get in that seat.

-It was nearly 100 years ago when Congress took the first step toward her day in the seat, rejecting U.S. appellate Judge John Parker, who said “The participation of the Negro in politics, is a source of evil and danger to both races and is not desired by the wise men in either race.”
+It was nearly 100 years ago when Congress took the first step toward her day in the seat, rejecting U.S. appellate judge John Parker, who said, “The participation of the Negro in politics is a source of evil and danger to both races and is not desired by the wise men in either race.”

 This was worthy of tears, the affirmation of her humanity, her triumph and what that means for the hope of our nation.